-Note; It was one year ago today, that we headed to the airport in Mumbai, India, with airline tickets in hand, and we were turned away and refused entry to South Africa due to the border closings, never boarding the plane.
+Note: One year ago today, we headed to the airport in Mumbai, India, with airline tickets in hand, and we were turned away and refused entry to South Africa due to the border closings, never boarding the plane.
 It’s hard to believe that was one year ago.

-Everything we needed to prepare for the trip is done other than the printing.
-In a week or so, we’ll email Louise all the documents and she’ll print them all including a document from her that we’ll be renting for the next 90 days in Marloth Park.
+Everything we needed to prepare for the trip was done other than the printing.
+In a week or so, we’ll email Louise all the documents, and she’ll print them all, including a document from her that we’ll be renting for the next 90 days in Marloth Park.
 South Africa requires proof of a place to stay while in the country.

-While in the Marriott hotel during those long 10 months, while in Mumbai, India, they used such a QR code which, if we scanned the code using the QR code app on our phones, the hotel’s restaurant menu would come up, on our device.
 Earlier on, while touring India, our tour guide/driver’s car had complimentary WiFi.
-In order to access it, it was necessary to scan the QR code they had on a plastic-encased card kept in the car.
+To access it, it was necessary to scan the QR code they had on a plastic-encased card kept in the vehicle.
+While in the Marriott hotel during those long ten months, while in Mumbai, India, they used such a QR code which, if we scanned the code using the QR code app on our phones, the hotel’s restaurant menu would come up, on our device.

-Thus, when iVisa sent us a QR code stating in the email, that this code would bring up our already processed health questionnaire document as required by Kenya when we go through immigration upon entering the country.
-Apparently, iVisa filled out the form for us since we cannot open it by scanning it.
-When we go through immigration, Kenya will scan the QR code, review our health questionnaires and ask us if we have any Covid-10 symptoms, and provide proof of negative PCR tests which we’ll have done a few days before we depart.
+Thus, when iVisa sent us a QR code stating in the email that this code would bring up our already processed health questionnaire document as required by Kenya when we go through immigration upon entering the country.
+IVisa filled out the form for us since we cannot open it by scanning it.
+When we go through immigration, Kenya will scan the QR code, review our health questionnaires, ask us if we have any Covid-10 symptoms, and provide proof of negative PCR tests, which we’ll have done a few days before we depart.

-So many new procedures are required to travel at this time, some seemingly worthwhile and others ridiculous and unnecessary.
+So many new procedures are required to travel now, some seemingly worthwhile and others ridiculous and unnecessary.
 Only you can determine if traveling is worth all this “monkey business.”
 For us, we’ve decided, at this point, the answer is yes.

 We still don’t know what we’ll do in July when the next 90 days end.
 We’ve decided to see how things go on the trip to Kenya after we return on April 14th.
 Also, we’re looking at where we can get the Covid-19 vaccine.
 It’s up in the air now if South Africa will allow foreign nationals to get the vaccine while in the country.
 We’ll see how that goes in the next few months.

-For now, we can sit back and relax a little, while still maintaining safety protocols when out and about and around people, such as when shopping and dining out.
+For now, we can sit back and relax a little while still maintaining safety protocols when out and about and around people, such as when shopping and dining out.
 Linda and Ken had planned to join us at Jabula Lodge and Restaurant for dinner tonight.
-However, based on the news they’ve read, traveling on the road from Johannesburg to Marloth Park is not safe today, due to a number of stoppages on the highway.
+However, based on the news they’ve read, traveling from Johannesburg to Marloth Park is not safe today due to several stoppages on the highway.

 They plan to travel the five-hour drive tomorrow, if the situation improves, and then join us for dinner at our house on Monday evening as planned.
 However, in South Africa, everything can change on a dime, so we shall see how it goes.
 Tonight, we’ll have dinner at Jabula on our own, enjoying ourselves as we always do.

-Today, it’s a little cooler than past days, but it’s still very warm and humid.
-I started working out on the treadmill again today since the awful itching has been tempered and I am feeling better overall, especially after last night’s much-needed good sleep.
+Today, it’s a little cooler than past days, but it’s still hot and humid.
+I started working on the treadmill again today since the awful itching has been tempered, and I am feeling better overall, especially after last night’s much-needed good sleep.